octo-technology/appaloosa-android-sdk/README.md

 * Install the Maven Integration for Eclipse v1.4.1 from the following repo via Eclipse's software installation feature: [Maven Integration for Eclipse v1.4.1 Repo](http://download.eclipse.org/technology/m2e/releases/1.4/1.4.1.20140328-1905/)
 * Install the Android for Maven Eclipse package and the Android Developer tools if necessary from the repo [m2e-android Repo](http://rgladwell.github.io/m2e-android/updates)
-* Install the Android Connector plugin from the m2e marketplace: go to Eclipse's preference, Maven, Discovery, Open Catalog and then choose and install the Android Connector.

-The latest version of m2e (v1.5.0) isn't compatible with the Android Connector as of mid-July 2014.

 * Import the SDK as an Android project.
 * Mavenize it (right-click on the project folder, Configure, Convert to Maven Project).